Best Health Insurance in Michigan (2026)

 blueCheck icon

-Ambetter provides the best health insurance coverage by balancing monthly premiums, deductibles and maximum out-of-pocket costs.
+Ambetter provides the best health insurance in Michigan, offering a well-rounded combination of affordable premiums, manageable deductibles, and reasonable maximum out-of-pocket limits.

 blueCheck icon

-Ambetter offers the cheapest health insurance in Michigan, though its deductibles are high compared to other providers.
+Ambetter also has the most affordable health insurance in Michigan, though its deductibles are high compared to other providers in the state.

 blueCheck icon